open-forest-observatory/cv-treedetection-eval/README.md

 ## Scripts in `scripts-for-reference/`

-These scripts are intended to provide a starting point and examples for performing tree detection with DeepForest on the OFO's Emerald Point dataset
+These scripts are intended to provide a starting point and examples for performing tree detection with DeepForest on the OFO's Emerald Point dataset.

 **`run-deepforest-prediction-from-command-line.py`:** This script does not need to be run directly.
 It is a helper script for `run-deepforest-multiple-ways.R`.
 This script can be called from the command line.
 It is a wrapper for several functions in DeepForest (primarily [predict_tile](https://deepforest.readthedocs.io/en/latest/source/deepforest.html#deepforest.main.deepforest.predict_tile) and bboxes_to_shapefile).
 This streamlines calling DeepForest from R, expecially calling it multiple times with different parameters.
 The structure of the command line call is: `python3 run-deepforest-prediction-from-command-line.py {orthomosaic file path} {window size} {output bounding box gpkg file path}`